Internal Medicine Residency Program Structure

 Academic and Administrative Time

-During an ambulatory week, all residents will get three half- days that are used for academic and administrative duties.
+During the ambulatory week, all residents will get three half- days that are used for academic and administrative duties.
 Monday mornings are designated for Physician Education and Assessment Center (PEAC) modules (see Conferences) with the outpatient Associate Program Director.
 Friday afternoons are designated as Administrative Half days during which one hour is dedicated to our Quality Improvement (QI) forum and the remainder of time is provided for the residents to complete any outstanding medical documentation and/or residency-related administrative duties.
 A Study Half day allows residents to independently study and prepare for any upcoming rotations and/or board exams, and also to conduct any research or quality improvement activities.

 Residents may do one elective off site (up to four weeks in duration) during their second or third year of residency training with the approval of the program director.